jackyzha0/quartz/content/swinburne/year-2023/semester-2/COS30049/Workshops/Workshop 1.md

 >[Remix Ethereum IDE](https://remix.ethereum.org)

-### Creating a New File:
+### Creating a New File

 On the left side of the screen, click on the second icon from the top to open the "File explorers" tab.
 Click on the "+" icon to create a new file.
 Give it a name ending with .sol, such as `MyContract.sol`.
-## Writing the Smart Contract:
+### Writing the Smart Contract

-In the text editor area in the center of the screen, you can start writing your Solidity smart contract.
+In the text editor area in the centre of the screen, you can start writing your Solidity smart contract.
 ```sol
 pragma solidity ^0.5.1;
 contract MyContract {